women history month

 Applicants must meet the following criteria:

-• Be in the 12th grade (accepted into a college or pending).
+• In the 12th grade (accepted into a college/university or an accredited alternative vocational institution specialty.

-• Have involvement in school activities, as well as non-school activities.
+• Involved in extracurricular school activities, as well as non-school activities.

-If selected, the applicant must attend, in person, the Annual Women's History Month celebration on Thursday, March 28, 2024, from 11:00 am to 2:30 pm for the presentation of their scholarship.
+Applicants who are chosen must be able to attend the luncheon in person by attending the Annual Women's International History Month Luncheon on Thursday, March 26, 2026, from 11:00 am to 2:30 pm for the presentation of scholarships.

 Applicant Requirements